-- A Department of Defense survey of active duty members revealed that only 9.8% of sexual assaults within the services were reported – meaning more than 26,000 incidents of sexual assault actually occurred in 2012, compared to the 3,374 that were officially reported.
+- A Department of Defense survey of active duty members revealed that only 9.8% of sexual assaults within the services were reported – meaning more than 26,000 incidents of sexual assault and other sexual crimes actually occurred in 2012, compared to the 3,374 that were officially reported.

 - Despite modest attempts, DOD has failed to address the chronic underreporting of sexual assault and harassment.
 Again, DOD itself estimates that more than 90% of sexual assaults went unreported in 2010.

 - The military adjudication system lacks independence.
 Military judges depend on command.
 Judges won’t and can’t hear cases until the commander refers them.
 If the commander decides to go the non-judicial rout, a judge has no role in the case.
 Furthermore, even if a case does make it to a courts-martial trial, the commander has the authority to overturn or lessen a sentence in the event that the assailant is found guilty.

 - The traditional military culture is not conducive to resolving issues of sexual assault and harassment, and sexual violence continues to infect the armed services.